CelliesProjects/esp32-ps4-jailbreak/README.md

 #### Using Arduino IDE:
 1. Unpack the zipfile.

-2. Compile and flash the compiled software to your ESP32 and upload the included `data` folder to the SPIFFS partition.
+2. Compile and flash the compiled software to your ESP32.

 #### Using pre-compiled binaries:

 Flash the pre-compiled `esp32-ps4-jailbreak.ino.esp32.bin` file to 0x00010000.

-Flash the pre-compiled `esp32-ps4-jailbreak.spiffs.bin` partition to 0x00291000.

-Use this command to flash the binaries to an esp32 with a default partition table:
+Use this command to flash the binary to an esp32 with a default partition table:

-`~/Arduino/hardware/espressif/esp32/tools/esptool.py  --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m 0x10000 esp32-ps4-jailbreak.ino.esp32.bin 0x0291000 esp32-ps4-jailbreak.spiffs.bin`
+`~/Arduino/hardware/espressif/esp32/tools/esptool.py  --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m 0x10000 esp32-ps4-jailbreak.ino.esp32.bin`

 ( you might have to adjust some things for your particular board )